thibaut-neoledge/azure-docs.fr-fr/articles/app-service-web/create-a-hello-world-web-app-for-azure-in-eclipse.md

   1. Dans le menu déroulant **Resource Group**, sélectionnez le groupe de ressources auquel vous souhaitez associer votre application web.

-        Note: Azure Resource Groups allow you to group related resources together so that, for example, they can be deleted together.
+        Remarque: Azure Resource Groups allow you to group related resources together so that, for example, they can be deleted together.

         You can select an existing Resource Group (if you have any) and skip to step g below, or use the following these steps to create a new Resource Group: